PermanentOrg/notification-service/README.md

-# Permanent.org Upload Service
+# Permanent.org Notification Service

-This repository contains a service responsible for handling upload requests.
+This repository contains a service responsible for handling notifications.

-This service does not process files, but provides the information necessary to the client in order to upload to S3 directly.

 ## Structure